The version should get a status archived like projects

 This could reduce the list of versions in the issue drop down fields.

-#4 Updated by Nils Grimm over 1 year ago
+#4 Updated by Nils Grimm about 7 years ago

 I'm using the latest version 3.2.0.